Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Results and Discussion

 We measured the inter-band time delays by averaging over the frequencies (0.1-1 Hz) where the hard lag is predominant, as shown in Fig.~\ref{lag_f}.
 The lag is measured between each energy bin and a broad reference band (1-10 keV).
 The derived lag spectrum and its evolution for different epochs are plotted in Fig.~\ref{lag_e_evo_low_f}.
 Lag--energy spectra were also reported by \citet{wang2020evolution} in the 1--10 Hz range, but our choice of the 0.1--1 Hz band better isolates the dominant hard lag component and, in addition, includes the earliest stages of the outburst that were not covered in their study.

 At epoch 1, the time-lag shows only a weak dependence on photon energy.
-By epoch 2, however, the low-frequency hard lags increase rapidly—by a factor of about five—and become more pronounced toward the high-energy end (Fig.~\ref{lag_e_evo_low_f}).
-As the amplitude grows, the hard lags begin to extend into higher frequencies and gradually suppress the soft lags (Fig.~\ref{lag_e_evo}; see also Fig.~\ref{lag_f}), providing a plausible explanation for the disappearance of high-energy reverberation lags after epoch~1.
+By epoch 2, however, the low-frequency hard lags increase rapidly-by a factor of about four-and become more pronounced toward the high-energy end (left panel of Fig.~\ref{lag_e_evo_low_f}).
+As the amplitude grows, the hard lags begin to extend into higher frequencies and gradually suppress the soft lags (Fig.~\ref{lag_e_evo}; see also Fig.~\ref{lag_f}), providing a plausible explanation for the disappearance of high-energy reverberation lags after epoch 1.
 After epoch 3, i.e., the peak of the count rate, the time-lag spectra soften with a drop of the lag in the high-energy end.
-The magnitude of the hard lag shows a positive correlation with the count rate (see Extended Data Fig.~\ref{sup_fig1}).
+Notably, despite the dramatic evolution of the hard lags between epochs 1 and 2, their corresponding energy spectra show no significant change.
+This suggests that the amplitude of the hard lag may be more strongly correlated with luminosity rather than spectral hardness.
+For example, the luminosity in epochs 2 and 6 is approximately the same, while the spectral hardness differs considerably, yet the lag spectra appear very similar.
+To further explore this trend, we measured the maximum lag amplitude in each epoch and found that the hard lag amplitude shows a positive correlation with the count rate (see right panel of Fig.~\ref{lag_e_evo_low_f}).
 Notably, the evolution of hard lags is primarily pronounced at higher energies and becomes increasingly significant as the energy rises.
 No obvious evolution of hard lags is observed below 30 keV.